theodoragirgis/rebound/docs/integrators.md

         ```

     Note that the above code also turns off the safe mode.
-    You most likely want to do that too (see below for a description of the safe mode).
+    Most likely, you want to do that too (see below for a description of the safe mode).

 `unsigned int corrector2`
 :   This variable turns on/off second symplectic correctors for WHFast.